delabassee/java-lab/lab5-conference-app.md

 Update the project's `pom.xml` to enable Preview Features as described in the previous section.

-## Build and test the Application
+## Build and test the application

 By now, you should know how to build and test an Helidon application.

 Either using Maven:

 ```
-mvn clean package
+mvn package

+# for an application that is not using any preview features
+java -jar target/conference-app.jar

+# for an application that is using preview features
 java --enable-preview -jar target/conference-app.jar
-# When the app is not using any preview features…
-# java -jar target/conference-app.jar
 ```

 or using the Helidon CLI devloop:

 ```
+# for an application that is not using any preview features
+helidon dev

+# for an application that is using preview features
 helidon dev --app-jvm-args "--enable-preview"
-# When the app is not using any preview features…
-# helidon dev
 ```

-The Conference application exposes simple REST endpoints to get speaker-related information.
+The sample application exposes simple REST endpoints to get speaker-related information.

 * http://{public-ip}:8080/speakers ➞ Get all speakers
 * http://{public-ip}:8080/speakers/company/{company} ➞ Get speakers for a given company